openenergymonitor/guide/source/setup/import.markdown

 ### [&laquo; Previous step: Add Temperature Nodes](/setup/emonth/)

-The [Emoncms backup module](https://github.com/emoncms/backup) can be used to backup Emoncms account data and import data from another Emoncms account.
+The [Emoncms backup module](https://github.com/emoncms/backup) can be used to back-up Emoncms account data and import data from another Emoncms account.
 This process can also be used to migrate from an older emonPi / emonBase image to the latest image.

 **Currently the Backup Module can only be used with Local Emoncms not Emoncms.org**